of the Fontwerk GmbH, Prenzlauer Allee 186, 10405 Berlin, Germany (“Fontwerk”)

 1. Right to Withdraw Consent

 In accordance with Art.
 7 Para.
-3 GDPR, you have the right to revoke your consent to processing at any time.
-The lawfulness of the processing carried out on the basis of the consent until revocation shall not be affected.
-The right of revocation can be exercised by means of an informal declaration.
+3 GDPR, you have the right to withdraw your consent to processing at any time.
+The lawfulness of the processing carried out on the basis of the consent until withdrawal shall not be affected.
+The right of withdrawal can be exercised by means of an informal declaration.
 A written declaration or, alternatively, an email to the above-mentioned contact address shall be sufficient.

 In accordance with Art.
-15 GDPR, you have the right to request confirmation from us as to whether personal data relating to you is being processed.
-If this is the case, you have the right to be informed about this personal data and the information mentioned in Art.
+15 GDPR, you have the right to obtain confirmation from us as to whether personal data relating to you is being processed.
+If this is the case, you have the right to access this personal data and the information mentioned in Art.
 15 para.
 1 GDPR.
 This includes, in particular, the purpose of the processing, the categories of data processed, the recipients to whom data have been or will be disclosed, as far as possible the planned duration of storage or the criteria for the duration of storage.

 In accordance with Art.
-16 GDPR, you have the right to demand that we immediately correct any incorrect personal data relating to you.
+16 GDPR, you have the right to obtain from us the rectification of any inaccurate personal data concerning you without undue delay.
 In consideration of the purposes of the processing, you have the right to request the completion of incomplete personal data – also by means of a supplementary declaration.

 In accordance with Art.
-17 GDPR, you have the right to demand that personal data relating to you be deleted immediately.
+17 GDPR, you have the right to obtain from us the erasure of personal data concerning you without undue delay.
 We shall be obliged to delete personal data immediately if one of the provisions of Art.
 17 para.
 1 GDPR applies.
 Such reasons include, for example, that the data is no longer necessary for the purposes for which it was collected or otherwise processed.

 5. Right to Restrict Processing

 In accordance with Art.
-18 GDPR, you have the right to demand that we restrict processing if one of the conditions specified in Art.
+18 GDPR, you have the right to obtain from us the restriction of processing if one of the conditions specified in Art.
 18 GDPR applies.
 This includes, for example, that you dispute the accuracy of the personal data.
 In this case, we may only process the data to a limited extent for as long as it takes to verify the accuracy of the personal data.

 In accordance with Art.
 21 GDPR, you have the right to object at any time to the processing of personal data concerning you, if such data is processed on the basis of Art.
 6 Par.
 1 e) or f) GDPR and there are reasons arising from your personal situation.
 An objection may be lodged at any time against the processing of data for the purpose of direct marketing.
 Personal data will then no longer be processed for this purpose.
 The right of objection can be exercised by means of an informal declaration.
 A written declaration or, alternatively, an email to the above-mentioned contact address is sufficient.